Jie-Sun-TC-FIRE/Jie-Sun-TC-FIRE.github.io/README.md

 ## 🧑‍💻 About Me

-I am a [your title/position, e.g., "research scientist", "Ph.D. student in atmospheric sciences", etc.] with a focus on [your research area, e.g., wildland fire dynamics, numerical modeling, radar meteorology].
+I am a research faculty in Florida State University with a focus on  wildland fire dynamics, tropical cyclone intensity and size, and climate feedbacks and sensitivities.
-This website highlights my work, publications, and contributions to the scientific community.

 ## 📁 Website Structure